Jackson Bella Room

 Brown Council, Performance Art, 2014

-This is the second in a series of commissioned artworks for the National Centre for Creative Learning’s Bella Room.
-Each year, an artist will be approached to create a room focusing on a different special need.
+This is the third in a series of commissioned artworks for the National Centre for Creative Learning to create a work responsive to students and young people with specific needs.

 The Journey to Australia is a new wall painting by Guan Wei and the second work commissioned for the Museum’s Circular Quay entrance.

-The commission is currently underway, and will be launched to the public 22 May 2013.
+The commission was launched to the public on 22 May 2013.

 This artwork was commissioned as part of the MCA’s heritage interpretation program in relation to the historic docks located under the new building.

 Brook Andrew’s vibrant response to the challenge of commemorating the historic docklands is a permanent feature of the building, visible from across Circular Quay and illuminated by night.